 - Learn about the cultural history of the land.
 Recognise, acknowledge and respect local knowledge. - Respect the wishes and regulations of all hosts, including Indigenous, pastoral, land managers and locals. - Never visit places without appropriate permission.
-Seek permission and/or a permit. - Familiarise yourself and have respect for peoples' customs, culture, values, religion, dignity and feelings. - Respect signage and follow rules. - Ride carefully and be in control. - Slow down where there are blind spots. - Move to the edge of the track and stop if there are horse riders. - Don't race on recreational tracks.
+Seek permission and/or a permit. - Familiarise yourself and have respect for peoples' customs, culture, values, religion, dignity and feelings. - Respect signage and follow rules. - When descending, yield to climbing cyclists. - Be careful and in control. - Slow down at blind spots. - Be courteous and give way to other users. - Do not race on recreational trails.

+Find more information at:

-Further information is available at Leave No Trace Australia www.lnt.org.au.
+Leave No Trace Australia: www.lnt.org.au